mrinalmishra31/Uniqlo/README.md

 ## 📢 License

-This project is a part of academic coursework and is for educational reference only.
+This project is part of an academic coursework and is provided for educational reference only.

 ---